 Email:Email Jessica VanScott, M.P.H.

-We are pleased to announce that the "Impact of the Rochester LARC Initiative on adolescents’ utilization of long-acting reversible contraception" has been published in the American Journal of Obstetrics & Gynecology.
+We are pleased to announce that our article "Impact of the Rochester LARC Initiative on adolescents’ utilization of long-acting reversible contraception" has been published in the American Journal of Obstetrics & Gynecology.

-The Greater Rochester LARC Initiative is a project supported by a grant from the Greater Rochester Health Foundation and is coordinated through the the Hoekelman Center in the Department of Pediatrics at the University of Rochester Medical Center.
+The Greater Rochester LARC Initiative is a project supported by grants from the Greater Rochester Health Foundation and the Rochester Regional Health Foundation.
+It is coordinated through The Hoekelman Center in the Department of Pediatrics at the University of Rochester Medical Center.

-You can still access free and confidential birth control in Monroe County during the COVID-19 outbreak
+You can still access free and confidential birth control during the COVID-19 outbreak